 Before marrying abroad consider the K1 visa

 If you’re a United States citizen and you want to marry a foreign national you can petition for the foreign national with a k1 visa petition.
 A k-1 visa can be a fast way to bring you fiance to the United States, rather than marrying them abroad and filing for them as your spouse.
-The K-1 visa is a hybrid immigrant/non-immigrant visa that is issued by a US consulate for entering the United States for to marry the petitioning US citizen within 90 days of admission and apply for a green card (i.e. permanent resident status).
+The K-1 visa is a hybrid immigrant/non-immigrant visa that the US Consulate issues to your fiancee so she can marry you here in the United States within 90 days of admission and apply for a green card (i.e. permanent resident status) following the marriage.

-A k1 fiance visa petition must be filed by the US citizen
+A k1 fiance visa petition must first be filed by the US citizen

 The foreign national doesn’t file the K-1 petition.
 You the US citizen is the petitioner, and you file it on her behalf.
 In the petition you can also petition for the minor children of the fiance to accompany or follow your fiancee.
 Once the petition is granted, the case is transferred to the US Consulate for your fiancee to apply for a K1 visa and be interviewed by a Consular officer.